-Charters schools are independently run public schools that enjoy a greater flexibility in their operations in return for a greater accountability for their performance.
+Charters schools are public schools in terms in funding; however, they operate independent of public schools and therefore enjoy a greater flexibility in their operations in return for a greater accountability for their performance.
 Preschool teachers in charter schools must observe the charter school’s contract that details the school’s mission, program, and performance goals.
 As public schools, most charter schools must adhere to public school educator requirements.

 Early Childhood Educator Career Resources

 Resources abound for individuals seeking a career in early childhood education:

 - National Association for the Education of Young Children